opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 });
 ```

 This styler contains two functions, one for location and another one for orientation.
-Two differents
+Two different
-data sources are needed to get these information.
+data sources are needed to get this information.
 the `locationFunc` add MSL to LatLon data whereas the `orientationFunc` extracts heading from altitude.

-Depending on the `observeProperty`, the data can be provided in a various way.
+Depending on the `observeProperty`, the data can be provided in various ways.
 For example, let's suppose
 the `http://sensorml.com/ont/swe/property/OrientationQuaternion` instead, this would have as result:

 ```javascript